apache/kyuubi/docs/monitor/metrics.md

 # Kyuubi Server Metrics

+Kyuubi has a configurable metrics system based on the [Dropwizard Metrics Library](https://metrics.dropwizard.io/).
+This allows users to report Kyuubi metrics to a variety of `kyuubi.metrics.reporters`.
+The metrics provide instrumentation for specific activities and Kyuubi server.

 ## Configurations

+The metrics system is configured via `$KYUUBI_HOME/conf/kyuubi-defaults.conf`.

 Key | Default | Meaning | Since
 --- | --- | --- | ---